 Other popular recreation areas nearby include the Rogue Gorge and the Rogue-Umpqua Scenic Byway.

 10. Tillamook Head Backpackers Camp, Ecola State Park

-Nestled into the forested surroundings of Ecola State Park on the Oregon coast, a unique free tent camping area awaits anyone willing to carry their gear to the top of Tillamook Head.
+A unique free tent camping area nestles into the forested surroundings of Ecola State Park on the Oregon coast, awaiting anyone willing to carry their gear to the top of Tillamook Head.
 This free hike-in campground features three Adirondack shelters and available space to pitch a tent.

 The potential popularity of this headland camping area is somewhat decreased by the lack of available water and the steep approximately four-mile hike to the top of Tillamook Head.
 Nearby vault toilets help keep the area free of catholes.
 And a covered picnic area at the campground is popular with overnight visitors and day hikers alike.

 The backpackers camp is accessible from the cities of Cannon Beach or Seaside.
 The route from Seaside is the recommended approach, by first taking the Seaside Streetcar to the North Tillamook Head Trailhead.
 It's all uphill from here, but the dense coastal forest offers a refreshing scene to distract from the deep breathing of hiking uphill.

 For evening entertainment at the campground, a short spur trail leads to a dramatic western-facing view of the offshore Tillamook Rock Lighthouse.
 A large communal fire pit near the Adirondack shelters is also a popular community spot outside of the fire-ban season.